Perfect Marriage Revenge: Main

 Grew up in an orphanage until she was adopted by a wealthy family, Yi-joo is often pushed aside and unappreciated by her new family but tries hard to please them.
 Due to a traumatic childhood experience, she cannot eat anything she hasn't personally prepared.
-In the first timeline, Yi-joo married Se-hyeok, but in the second timeline, she marries Do-guk to change her fate.Later they are blessed with a baby girl.
+In the first timeline, Yi-joo married Se-hyeok, but in the second timeline, she marries Do-guk to change her fate.